-And when your favorite fresh flowers aren’t in season or are hard to come by, what do you do?
-An artificial flower arrangement is the perfect solution.
-Faux flowers today aren’t the same as the bright-colored, flat-textured flowers of yesteryear.
+And when your favorite fresh flowers aren’t in season or hard to come by, what do you do?
+Artificial flowers are the perfect solution.
+Today’s permanent blooms are far from the bright-colored, flat-textured flowers of yesteryear.

-For one, Balsam Hill has floral arrangements that are so realistic, I’ve had guests try to smell them.
+For one, Balsam Hill has floral decorations that are so realistic.
+In fact, I’ve had guests try to smell them.

-There are several reasons why you would choose to have faux flower arrangements in your home.
-But a few main things to consider are realism, the ease of using them, their durability, and the overall cost.
+There are several reasons why you would choose to have artificial flower arrangements in your home.
+But key things to consider are realism, ease of use, durability, and the overall cost.

-When talking about real vs artificial flowers, of course, you want those artificial flowers that look realistic.
-Today’s creations are “fabulous faux” and are more popular than ever.
-From velvety petals to colors that mimic real life, these flowers can fool more and more people.
+When talking about real versus artificial flowers, of course, you want permanent blooms that look realistic.
+Today’s creations are “fabulous faux” and more popular than ever.
+From velvety petals to colors that mimic real life, these flowers fool more and more people.

-This is a real ranunculus next to a faux one.
-You can see how close they resemble each other, right down to their ruffly layers and warm shade of color.
+This is an artificial ranunculus flower next to a real one.
+See how close they resemble each other, right down to their ruffly layers and warm shade of color.

 Ease of Use

 Maintenance and ease of use are other things to consider.
-Artificial flowers just need a bit of fluffing and are easy to display.
-You can place a vase of gorgeous flowers in your room, and leave it there as long as you want.
+Artificial blooms are easy to display.
+All they need is a bit of fluffing.
+Simply place a vase of gorgeous spring flowers in your room, and leave it there as long as you want.
 No water or sun necessary.

-One of the benefits of artificial flowers is that they don’t need a lot of upkeep to look like you just placed a beautiful fresh bouquet in the guest bedroom (when it was actually last year!).
-No worries about the hydrangeas wilting or the real rose petal’s color fading.
-With minimal care, faux flowers can look fabulous for years and years.
+A benefit of artificial flowers is they don’t need a lot of upkeep.
+A bouquet placed in the guest bedroom last year looks as fresh as a real one displayed yesterday.
+No worries about the hydrangeas wilting or real rose petals’ fading.
+With minimal care, artificial flowers can look fabulous for years.

 These hydrangeas are some of my favorites.
-And while one is real and looking fresh for the moment, the other looks real and will last and last.
+And while one is real and looking fresh for the moment, the other looks real and will last.

 How much they cost is another consideration.
-A large arrangement of my favorite fresh flowers such as peonies, ranunculus, hellebore, and tulips would add up to $150-$200, depending on the size.
-Putting that expense into an artificial floral arrangement instead is a one-time investment because you can use it again and again.
+You’re probably thinking, “which is cheaper, real or artificial flowers?”
+On average, a large arrangement of my favorites: peonies, ranunculus, hellebore, and tulips adds up to $150-$200, depending on the size.
+Putting that expense into an artificial floral arrangement instead is a one-time investment you can use repeatedly.

 Take these peonies, for instance.
-Real peonies vs artificial peonies—both ruffly and beautiful.
-Both a lovely shade and both wonderful to have in the house.
-But the fresh peonies are currently around $8 each stem, so a bouquet of 25-30 of them will cost somewhere around $200-$240.
-For that same investment, you can have artificial decorative flowers that will last season after season.
+Real peonies and artificial peonies are both ruffly and beautiful.
+Both have a lovely shade and are wonderful to have at home.
+However, the fresh peonies are cost about $8 per stem.
+So, a bouquet of 25 to 30 of them will cost somewhere around $200 to $240.
+For that same investment, you can display artificial decorative blossoms that will last season after season.

 Comparing Real vs Artificial Flowers

-Today, I’m going to show you a comparison of real and faux florals based on a couple of my favorite Balsam Hill arrangements.
-I sourced almost all of the same flowers that were in the artificial arrangements, with some out-of-season exceptions and color changes.
+Today, I’m going to show you a comparison of real and artificial flowers based on a couple of my favorite Balsam Hill arrangements.
+I sourced nearly all the same flowers in the artificial arrangements, with some out-of-season exceptions and color changes.
 I then recreated the arrangements with fresh flowers.

-Let’s take a closer look at the flower arrangements I recreated and see how the faux flowers fared when compared to the real ones.
+Let’s take a closer look at the floral arrangements I recreated.
+You’ll see how the faux blooms fared compared to the real ones.

 Nantucket Hydrangea Arrangement

 I’m in love with the Nantucket Hydrangea Arrangement.
-A beautiful mix of white hydrangeas, thistle, and greens in a charming galvanized bucket.
+It’s a beautiful mix of white hydrangeas, thistle, and greens in a charming galvanized bucket.

-I recreated the look with fresh white hydrangea, variegated pittosporum, thistle, and white astilbe mostly.
+I recreated the look with fresh white hydrangea, variegated pittosporum, thistle, and white astilbe.

 In some of the photos, it is hard to tell which is faux.
 The artificial hydrangeas and pittosporum are incredibly realistic.

-The French Market Floral Arrangement feels like one that was gathered from a flower garden and is perfect all year long.
-This arrangement is in a little basket but comes in several styles, all full of blooms.
+The French Market Flower Arrangement looks like one that was gathered from a flower garden.
+The difference?
+It lasts for years.
+This arrangement comes in a little basket but features several styles, all full of blooms.